nickmcdowall/lsd-interceptors/README.md

 (Additional interceptors and auto configuration will be added over time).

-### PathToNameMapper (http)
+### Naming (http)

-Each http interceptor will be provided with default `PathToNameMapper` beans for resolving _source_ and _destination_ names based on the endpoint path being invoked.
-The defaults are based on assumptions about how the client might be used which may not always match the reality.
-Therefore, it is possible to override the mappings by providing user defined path to name mappings via a bean that matches the default bean name that would otherwise be provided.
-See LsdNameMappingConfiguration class for further details.

- For example it is assumed that TestRestTemplates are typically used in tests to invoke the application API for testing:

-    TestRestTemplate (`User`) --> Application API (`App`)
+There are three main entity types to worry about naming for the sequence diagrams.
+ Firstly the person or thing invoking the application under test which is reffered to as `User`.

- Within the application a RestTemplate is typically used to invoke downstream services:
+ Then there is the application under test which is referred to as `App`.

-    RestTemplate (`App`) -->  (`OtherService`) - name derived by path or user supplied mappings.
+ Downstream services have no fixed default name but instead the path prefix is used to derive a name for the downstream service.

+To autoconfigure the naming of each entity, every http interceptor will be provided with default `SourceNameMappings`  and `DestinationNameMappings` beans for resolving the _source_ and _destination_ names to use on the sequence diagrams.

+Users can override either or both of the default name mappings by supplying their own `SourceNameMappings` or `DestinationNameMappings` beans and naming them `defaultSourceNameMapping` and `defaultDestinationNameMapping`.

+_TODO_ examples on overriding defaults and when autoconfig is not an option

 ## Build/Release

 ### Requirements